kirann05/RealTime-FakeNews-Detector-RFD-/README.md

 Contributions to enhance the functionality or improve the accuracy of the detection models are welcome.
 Please see the issues tab to report bugs or suggest enhancements.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSEfile] for details.

 ## Acknowledgments
 - Data sources include PolitiFact and other fact-checking organizations used to train the detection models.